Scientific Name

 Description

-Haworthiopsis nigra, formerly known as Haworthia nigra, is a small succulent with blackish to grey-green leathery leaves with many raised tubercles.
-It can grow up to 5 inches (5 cm) tall, occasionally taller, and slowly produce offsets, forming small clumps.
-The leaves are ovate-deltoid, measuring up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) wide.
+Haworthiopsis nigra, formerly known as Haworthia nigra, is a small succulent with leathery, blackish to grey-green leaves with many raised tubercles.
+It can grow up to 5 inches (5 cm) tall, occasionally taller, and slowly produce offsets, forming small clumps over time.
+The leaves are ovate-deltoid, measuring up to 1.2 inches (3 cm) in length and 0.6 inches (1.5 cm) in width.
 They may be recurved and elongated away from the stem or short and compressed upon one another.
 Each new leaf emerges from the center atop the one below it, lending plants a stacked or tiered look.
 Overall, the foliage remains dark green with varying grades of gray to black.

-These succulents are not considered difficult houseplants to grow.
+These succulents are not considered difficult to grow as houseplants.
 If you can keep a pot of Aloe alive on a windowsill, you can do the same with a dish of Haworthia.
-As with all succulents, the most dangerous situation is too much water.
+As with all succulents, the most common issue is overwatering.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, ensure the container has adequate drainage.

-Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
+Haworthias are small, typically ranging from 3 to 5 inches (7.5 cm to 12.5 cm) in height, and are relatively slow-growing.
 Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its container, repot into a new wide and shallow container with fresh potting soil in the spring or early summer, which is also the time to take offsets for propagation.
+When the cluster has outgrown its container, repot it into a new, wide, and shallow container with fresh potting soil in the spring or early summer, which is also the time to take offsets for propagation.

 See more at How to Grow and Care for Haworthia.